hotosm/raw-data-api/README.md

 log_level=info #options are info,debug,warning,error
 env=dev # default is dev , supported values are dev and prod
 ```
-Based on your requirement you can also customize rawdata exports parameter using EXPORT_UPLOAD block (Optional)
+Based on your requirement you can also customize rawdata exports parameter using EXPORT_UPLOAD block

 ```
 [EXPORT_UPLOAD]